-Home & Garden Home 7 Uses for Leftover Leek Leaves By Robin Shreeves Robin Shreeves Writer Cairn University Rowan University Wine School of Philadelphia Robin Shreeves is a freelance writer who focuses on sustainability, wine, travel, food, parenting, and spirituality. our editorial process Robin Shreeves Updated May 07, 2020 Photo: Shutterstock.
+Home & Garden Home 7 Uses for Leftover Leek Leaves By Robin Shreeves Robin Shreeves Writer Cairn University Rowan University Wine School of Philadelphia Robin Shreeves is a freelance writer who focuses on sustainability, wine, travel, food, parenting, and spirituality.
+Learn about our editorial process Updated May 7, 2020 Photo: Shutterstock.
 Share Twitter Pinterest Email Home Sustainable Eating Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism The summer vegetables have all but disappeared from the farmers market here in South Jersey, but the fall vegetables are plentiful.
 Saturday morning, I set off for the farmers market with two items at the top of my list - leeks and mushrooms.
 On the menu Saturday night was Savory Mushroom and Gruyere Bread Pudding from the Pass the Sushi blog.
 The bread pudding was really good; I recommend giving it a try.
 The recipe called for just the whites and light green portions of leeks, and I found myself with handfuls of leek leaves left over.
 I set out to find out how to use the leaves and found they can be used in a variety of delicious ways.
 1. Deep-Fried Crumbles Julienne (long thin strips) and deep-fry them in a tempura like batter.
 Crumble them and use them as a topping on soups and salads, like bacon bits. (via Thrifty Fun) 2.
 Freeze for Soup Freeze them to add when you’re making soup stock.
 3. Bouquet Packet Enclose herbs in a green leek blade and tie into a packet for a bouquet garni. (via Vegetable Gardener) 4.
 Stir-Fry Add them to a stir-fry.
 The tough green leaves can withstand the high heat of this method, but must be stirred constantly and cooked briefly. (via Vegetable a Month) 5.
 Make a Rack Use them as a "rack" under roasted meat or chicken.
 It adds a little flavor to the drippings and raises the meat slightly from the pan.
 Discard them before using the drippings for gravy. (via Serious Eats) 6.
-Steam Them Add them to the bottom of a bamboo steamer to impart flavor to lean fish and chicken. (via About.com) 7.
-Make a Tart Use to make a Leek Tart.
+Steam Them Add them to the bottom of a bamboo steamer to impart flavor to lean fish and chicken.
+7. Make a Tart Use to make a Leek Tart.